ASD Paternò Calcio: From Pol. Paternò to A.S.D. Paternò 2011

-In summer 2013 the club was unable to enter 2013–14 Serie D, and restarted from Promozione.
+In the summer of 2013, the club was unable to enter 2013–14 Serie D and restarted from Promozione.
 In the summer of 2014, the club changed its denomination to A.S.D.
 Paternò 1908.

-Now play again in Eccellenza.
+In May 2024, Paternò won the Coppa Italia Dilettanti after defeating Solbiatese in the final.

 Colors and badge

-The colors of the team colors are red and light-blue.
+The team colours are red and light blue.